Old woman smiling while looking at her tablet

 HealthPlans of NC

-In this article, we will discuss everything you need to know about Medicare health coverage and how it works with retiree insurance.
+This article will discuss everything you need to know about Medicare health coverage and how it works with retiree insurance.

 Understanding Your Medicare and Retiree Insurance

-Generally, Medicare will act as your primary payer, meaning that they will pay first.
+Generally, Medicare will act as your primary payer, meaning they will pay first.
 Afterward, your retiree insurance will provide additional coverage for expenses not covered by Medicare.
 It is important to note that you must pay monthly premiums for retiree coverage.
 In addition, your employer can decide to cease coverage once you become eligible for Medicare.
 Also, retiree benefits must abide by creditable coverage standards.
-Before making any decision about your health insurance, you should speak with your benefits administrator about their retiree health benefits.
+Before deciding about your health insurance, you should speak with your benefits administrator about their retiree health benefits.

 discussing-retirement